zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 But in an immediate mode GUI, the controls are always being updating and we do not use event to handle user input.

 Let's take the creation of a node when the application starts up for example.
-If we put the code of creating nodes inside the control method, we will adding duplcated nodes to the render-tree every time when the method is called.
+If we put the code of creating nodes inside the control method, we will adding duplicated nodes to the render-tree every time when the method is called.
 And that is not the expected behavior.
 What we need is to create only once when the application starts up.

 <del>The first solution to this come to my mind is to use a *dirty flag*.
 It just works.
 ImGui will use this approach for now.</del> I think there are some more flexible solutions.